Introduction to Threat Intelligence

 1. Planning and Direction

 Asking the right question is the first step to produce valuable threat intelligence.
 The questions must be focused on a single fact or single event, or single activity, and such questions add to the value of threat intelligence.
 Open and broad questions must be avoided.
-The intelligence objectives must be based on factors like how close they are to the organisation’s core values, the impact of the resulting decision, and the decision time-sensitive.
+The intelligence objectives must be based on factors like how close they are to the organization’s core values, the impact of the resulting decision, and the decision time-sensitive.
 It is also important to understand who is benefitting from the output product.

 The new requirements that are set up in the first stage must be fulfilled in this step by gathering the raw data.
 The data can be collected from a variety of sources.
 Network event logs and responses of the past incident’s records are the internal sources of data.
 Open web, dark web, etc., are the external sources of data.
 Threat data can be IOC’s list like malicious IP addresses, domains, etc., but there can also be personal identity information of customers, text from sources of news or social media that are vulnerable.

 After it has been collected, the data must be sorted, organized with tags of metadata, and redundant information, or false positives and negatives, must be filtered out.
-The data collected by the organizations are too huge to be processed by humans; hence data collection and processing must be automated.
+The data collected by organizations are too huge to be processed by humans; hence data collection and processing must be automated.

 The processed data must make sense, and that is taken care of in this step.
 The aim of the analysis is to find out the possible security issues and let the teams know to fulfill the requirements of intelligence.
-Based on the audience, threat intelligence can be of many forms, but the basic idea is to make the audience understand by converting the data into a proper format.
+Based on the audience, it can be of many forms, but the basic idea is to make the audience understand by converting the data into a proper format.

 This step does the distribution of the output product to its consumers.
 Right people at the right time must be available for the threat intelligence to be in action.
 There must be tracking of threat intelligence so that there is a continuation from one cycle of intelligence to another cycle of intelligence, and learning is maintained.
 The intelligence cycle is tracked using security systems, and they are integrated with ticketing systems.
 Multiple people from different teams accept, write up, and review the tickets whenever new intelligence requests come up.

 When the intelligence cycle becomes a full circle going back to the initial planning phase is the final step in the intelligence cycle.
-When the output product is ready, the person who requested the product reviews it and check if there are answers to all the questions asked.
+When the output product is ready, the person who requested the product reviews it and checks if there are answers to all the questions asked.
 This makes for the objectives of the next threat intelligence cycle.

 - The threats faced by the organization can be determined immediately.

-- Decision making by addressing the vulnerabilities and the order in which the vulnerabilities must be addressed can be determined by the information gained using threat intelligence.
+- Decision-making by addressing the vulnerabilities and the order in which the vulnerabilities must be addressed can be determined by the information gained using threat intelligence.

 - Emerging threats information can be accessed.